 The current Cheltenham Town players list consists of 28 members of the first team squad, supported by the Cheltenham Town Academy.

 Notable ex Cheltenham Town players include John Finnigan, Jamie Victory, Neil Grayson, Chris Banks and Jimmy Smith, along with Chris Banks and Mark Yates.
 Grant McCann is often lauded as Cheltenham Town’s greatest ever player by Cheltenham Town supporters.

 The club’s supporters also voted for a ‘Bionic Robin’, with the best composite club players in history.
 Those voted for were Grant McCann, Marlon Pack, Jermaine McGlashan, Neil Grayson, Nick Jordan, Tony Naylor, Julian Alsop, Steven Gillespie and Chris Banks with nominees including Aaron Downes, John Finnigan, Dave Lewis, Dan Holman, Jamie Victory, Michael Duff, Martin Devaney, Josh Low, Alan Bennett, Kayode Odejayi, Kaid Mohamed, Mark Boyland, Lee Williams, Brian Wilson and Russell Milton.

-The current Cheltenham Town manager is Gary Johnson.
-Johnson took on the Cheltenham Town manager job in 2015.
+The current Cheltenham Town manager is Michael Duff.
+Duff took on the role in 2018, after managing Burnley's academy side.